 At St Gregory and St Patrick’s Infant School we love reading!

 Towards the end of Nursery and throughout Reception/ Key Stage 1, children are taught the sounds letters make during their phonic sessions.
-We follow the 'letters and sounds' programme but also use materials from Jolly Phonics, such as the songs and jingles, to help the children remember the sounds.
-We work through phase 2,3,4 and 5 to ensure all of our pupils are ready for the challenges of Key Stage 2.
+We originally followed 'letters and sounds' but we are transitioning over to a new scheme called 'Read write inc'.

 Of course, reading is not just about phonics.
 Within Reception/ Key Stage 1, children also read in their own classes, individually with an adult and in guided reading sessions.
 In guided reading sessions, they explore the book they are reading and they start to develop their comprehension skills.